computationalmystic/sengfs19-group3/Sprint-1/Design-Document/Description.md

     - Python3.0+
     - Python virtual environment

-    - user can see the list of the request they can do in application by different pages on website.
+    - User can see the list of the request they can do in application by different pages on website.
     - Data Access objects set up the data structure created from metric endpoints
-    - user can choose the request from the list.
+    - User can choose the request from the list.
     - Models handle request and data processing.
     - Controller receive request to call metric function from metric route (Plugins).
-    - services save the data
+    - Services save the data
-    - application can get data (data structure from data Access object) from serveice by calling Api
+    - Application can get data (data structure from data Access object) from serveice by calling Api

 ## Document the reasons for your decision where you have choices in desgin

-    - the information displayed in Augur's website is a little buggy.
+    - The information displayed in Augur's website is a little buggy.
-    - the word and graph way will show different information from the endpoints created
+    - The word and graph way will show different information from the endpoints created
     - Create a useful API endpoint that could be implemented in the form of a table or graph.